Abilities in Warhammer 40k 10th edition

 Indirect Fire

-Indirect Fire weapons don’t need line of sight to the target they’re firing at, but you suffer a -1 to hit penalty, and the target gains the Benefit of Cover.
+Indirect Fire weapons don’t need line of sight to the target they’re shooting at, but suffer a -1 to hit penalty when fired in this way, and the target gains the Benefit of Cover.

 Ignores Cover